googleprojectzero/Jackalope/README.md

 The generator arguments depend on your environmaent.
 On macOS you'd want to use `-G Xcode`, while for example on Windows with Visual Studio 2019 and for 64-bit build you would use `-G "Visual Studio 16 2019" -A x64`.

+Getting `No CMAKE_C_COMPILER could be found` error on macOS?
+Try updating cmake.
+Also make sure Xcode is installed and you ran it at least once (it installs some components on 1st run).

 ## Running Jackalope

 Usage: